+Gays deserve credit for a number of cultural innovations: disco, InstaThots, overly groomed pets.
+But did you know the high five is also part of the list?
 Glenn Burke was the inventor of the now-universal gesture, first clasping palms with Los Angeles Dodgers teammate Dusty Baker after he had hit his 30th home run of the 1977 season.
 Burke raised his hand over his head as Baker jogged home from third base, and boom, the high-five was born.
+The reason you probably don’t know this is because…

-Burke’s sexuality torpedoed his career.
+Burke’s sexuality torpedoed his career

 There is an understandable disconnect between gay culture and sports.
 For many, the fields represent exclusion and bullying, as well as toxic masculinity.
 But those perceptions no longer match the reality.
 At Outsports, we tell stories every day of brave LGBTQ athletes, nearly all of whom are embraced by their teammates.
 They are trailblazers in their communities, living unapologetically gay lives in traditionally conservative spaces.